 Education for Ministry (EfM)

-An EfM group meets on Tuesdays evenings in the Lupton Reading Room.
-To learn more information about EfM in general, click here: http://www.sewanee.edu/EFM/ .
-Contact Angie at email@example.com to learn more about joining the Good Shepherd EfM class.
+An EfM group meets on Tuesdays evenings in the Lupton Reading Room and another on Wednesday evenings in the conference room in the church office To learn more information about EfM in general, click here: http://www.sewanee.edu/EFM/ .
+Contact Sandra at firstname.lastname@example.org to learn more about joining a Good Shepherd EfM class.